jotaijs/jotai-history/README.md

   canUndo: boolean
   canRedo: boolean
 }
-function atomWithUndo<T>(targetAtom: PrimitiveAtom<T>, limit: number): Atom<Undoable>
+function withUndo<T>(targetAtom: PrimitiveAtom<T>, limit: number): Atom<Undoable>
 ```

-`atomWithHistory` provides undo and redo capabilities for an atom.
+`withHistory` provides undo and redo capabilities for an atom.
 It keeps track of the value history of `targetAtom` and provides methods to move back and forth through that history.

 The returned object includes: